Meet Objective Text Indexes: AI-Powered Semantic Search in a Few Lines of Code

 Your Text Index should come back with these snappy numbers prioritized first in the result set:

 We think every website and every app gets better when every developer has powerful, production-ready, built-for-massive-scale AI-driven search in their toolbelt.
-If you have a Private Beta account, you can log in and get started today!
-If not, you can get on the waitlist and we’ll let you know when your account is ready!
+If you have a Beta account, you can log in and get started today!
+If not, sign up today!

 We can’t wait to see what you build!